AlessandraParziale/CAFFE-Framework/README.md

 ├── Experiments/  # Experiments in Jupyter Notebooks
 ```

+The full implementation of the **CAFFE** framework is shared in the Caffe/ directory.
+The source code in Jupyter Notebook is commented to support the reusability and reproducibility of the framework.

 ## Note
 Each folder and subfolder includes a dedicated README file with specific instructions on how to run and use the components within the package.